seanpmaxwell/Typescript-Best-Practices/README.md

     - Reserve the filename `index.ts` for **barrel-files**.
 Barrel-files are for creating a single entry point for a folder.
     - Use the filename `main.ts` for a file meant to be the starting point of an application (in contrast to a library).
     - Think of `index.ts` as the entry point for libraries and `main.ts` the starting point for applications.
-  - **file suffixes:** If you follow these conventions but a file's intention is still not clear through the name, consider appending a suffix (i.e. `User.model.ts` for `import User from '@src/models/User.model.ts'`).
+  - **file suffixes:** If you follow these conventions but a file's intention is still not clear through the name, consider appending a suffix (e.g. `User.model.ts` for `import User from '@src/models/User.model.ts'`).
 - **Readonly**:
   - **Primitives/Arrays:** `UPPER_SNAKE_CASE`
   - **Objects**:
     - For value-objects, use `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys holding readonly values.
     - If an object is readonly but not a namespace-object (the whole object is being passed as a value) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
     - Ultimately, name module-object files the same way the object is named in the code.
 Here are some tips for naming module-objects:
-      - Prefer `PascalCase` by default: i.e `import DateUtils from '@src/utils/DateUtils.ts;`.
+      - Prefer `PascalCase` by default: e.g. `import DateUtils from '@src/utils/DateUtils.ts';`.
-      - If its functions require a heavy amount of initialization (i.e. infrastructure-level files) and the module-object is used widely throughout your application, prefer `camelCase`: i.e `import db from '@src/infra/db.ts;`.
+      - If its functions require a heavy amount of initialization (e.g. infrastructure-level files) and the module-object is used widely throughout your application, prefer `camelCase`: e.g. `import db from '@src/infra/db.ts';`.
 - **All variables declared inside of functions except for type declarations**: `camelCase`
 - **Functions**:
   - Casing: